Indiana 19-20 Plan of Work

 • Sustainable Communities: urban agriculture

-Additions of Assistant ANR program leader positions in Soil Health/Cover Crops and Diversified Food and Farming systems, the addition of Statewide Food Safety educator and Organic/Diversified Ag Educators and the growth of the Indiana Small Farm Conference as a means of outreach to a previously largely underserved audience are all signs of the evolution that is underway and evidence of Indiana’s awakening to the concept of sustainable agriculture.
+Additions of Assistant ANR program leader positions in Soil Health/Cover Crops and Diversified Farming and Food Systems, the addition of Statewide Food Safety Educator, a statewide Urban Agriculture Coordinator, Organic/Diversified/Urban Ag Educators and the growth of the Indiana Small Farm Conference as a means of outreach to a previously largely underserved audience are all signs of the evolution that is underway and evidence of Indiana’s awakening to the concept of sustainable agriculture.

-Indiana is fortunate to have a formalized collaboration of Agency partners committed to conservation and IN SARE is the beneficiary of this collaboration.
+Indiana is fortunate to have a formalized collaboration of Agency partners committed to conservation, the Indiana Conservation Partnership, and IN SARE is the beneficiary of this collaboration.

-Efforts have begun to expand the reach to youth educators across Indiana specifically IN Vo-Ag instructors, to build awareness of SARE, better assess their needs, share resources and to find ways to engage the next generation of farmers.
+Efforts have begun to expand the reach to youth educators across Indiana specifically IN Vo-Ag instructors, to build awareness of SARE, better assess their needs, share resources, and find ways to engage the next generation of farmers.

-The Small Farm Conference continues to serve as a much needed focal point for the subjects of small farms and SA in Indiana but also a very visible commitment to these subjects from multiple partners coming together to make something special happen.
+The Small Farm Conference continues to serve as a much-needed focal point for the subjects of small farms and sustainable agriculture in Indiana but also a very visible commitment to these subjects from multiple partners coming together to make something special happen.
 Conventional farmers experiencing low commodity prices are reaching out for information on a variety of related topics.

-The Purdue Small Farm Team, new Diversified Food and Farming Systems program and the IN SARE Advisory committee work separately but in a collaborative manner.
-The decision making body for the IN SARE PDP effort will be the members of the SARE Advisory Committee (AC) who will collaborate and be supportive of the professional development efforts of the Purdue Small Farm team in addition to other PD needs identified by the AC.
+The Purdue Small Farm Team, the Diversified Farming and Food Systems program, and the IN SARE Advisory Council work separately but in a collaborative manner.
+The decision-making body for the IN SARE PDP effort will be the members of the SARE Advisory Council (AC) who will collaborate and be supportive of the professional development efforts of the Purdue Small Farm team in addition to other professional development needs identified by the AC.

-The following initiatives were identified, discussed and approved by the IN SARE Advisory Council in their September 7, 2018 meeting, further refined by Initiative Teams and then approved by the full AC :
+The following initiatives were identified, discussed, and approved by the IN SARE Advisory Council at their September 7, 2018 meeting, further refined by Initiative Teams and then approved by the full AC:

 • Structural Support for Food and Agriculture System Change